nicolae536/ngt-configurable-form/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## TODO list
-1. Build extensible validation factory
-4. Do static field listeners which help you clear/change/values
+1. Do static field listeners which help you clear/change/values
-2. Build dividers and headers for small groups -> nice to have
-3. Build dividers/header values in or separate form values -> nice to have
+2. Check that the component works -> in demo cases
-5. Find a api to build demos for the module
+3. Find a api to build demos for the module
-6. Build demos on how I can integrate this component in redux
+4. Build demos on how I can integrate this component in redux